tlswg/tls13-spec/draft-ietf-tls-tls13.md

   generated independently of the ClientHello.random.

 legacy_session_id_echo
 : The contents of the client's legacy_session_id field.
+Note that this field is echoed even if the client's value corresponded to a cached pre-TLS 1.3 session which the server has chosen not to resume.

 cipher_suite
 : The single cipher suite selected by the server from the list in